DylanLennard/receipt-processor/README.md

 ## Assumptions

-- While the assessment leads me to think the GET is meant to retrieve points at real time, intuitively to me it'd be better to store the points since we own the rules that calculate points.
-Thus, I chose to store the points on POST instead of on GET.
 - For the sake of the assignment I will be doing a write synchronously of the points, however if the rules engine were more complex or there was need for optimization I would probably delegate that via a go-routine OR (more likely)